 The extended tag, if in use, occupies the high eight bits following the tag bit.

-Our existing tools, like the dynamic linker, ignore the top 8 bits of a pointer due to an ARM feature called Top Byte Ignore.
-And we'll put the extended tag in the Top Byte Ignore bits.
+Our existing tools, like the dynamic linker, ignore the top eight bits of a pointer due to an ARM feature called Top Byte Ignore, and we'll put the extended tag in the Top Byte Ignore bits.

 Why is that useful?
-Well, it opens up the ability for a tagged pointer to refer to constant data in your binary, such as strings or other data structures that would otherwise have to occupy dirty memory.
+Well, it opens up the ability for a tagged pointer to refer to constant data in your binary such as strings or other data structures that would otherwise have to occupy dirty memory.

-We don't want to hide anything, and we definitely don't want to break anybody's apps.
+We don't want to hide anything and we definitely don't want to break anybody's apps.
 When these details aren't exposed, it's just because we need to maintain the flexibility to make changes like this, and your apps will keep working just fine, as long as they don't rely on these internal details.

 So, let's wrap up.
-In this talk, we've seen a few of the behind the scenes improvements that have shrunk the overhead of our runtime, leaving more memory available to you and your users.
+In this talk, we've seen a few of the behind-the-scenes improvements that have shrunk the overhead of our runtime, leaving more memory available to you and your users.